polishing your pitch for venture capital

-brand credibility from branding expertsIt didn’t take long to get through the wildcard round at the Bend Venture Conference.
-Each presenter had exactly 60 seconds to do an elevator pitch.
-The best short pitch won a chance to do a 10-minute presentation later in the day.
-The ultimate prize: Hundreds of thousands of dollars in venture capital.
+brand credibility from branding expertsI try to make it to the Bend Venture Conference every year.
+My favorite part is the wildcard round, where each presenter has exactly 60 seconds to do their elevator pitch.
+The best short pitch wins a chance to do a 10-minute presentation later in the day.

 “Time’s up!”